 Michael earned a Ph.D. in Educational Leadership with an emphasis in Higher Education from Iowa State University.
 He has a Master of Arts in Education in Post-Secondary Education Student Affairs and a Bachelor of Arts in Economics, both from the University of Northern Iowa.
 His research interests throughout his graduate coursework related to mentoring and leadership development.

-He and his wife Megan have one son, Henry, who is 3 years old and a daughter, Sylvia, 2 months.
+He and his wife Megan have one son, Henry, and a daughter, Sylvia.